Via Clemente Maraini, 13 - 6900 (Lugano) Lunedì - Domenica 08:00-19:00 +41 76 736 88 66

-The course is accredited with the IPSC and the Swiss Association for Dynamic Shooting as Authorised “Security Officer – Medic Kurs”
+The course is accredited with the IPSC and the Swiss Association for Dynamic Shooting as Authorised “Security Officer – Medic Kurse”

 Course Goals